Phryne: Trial

 However, this episode probably never happened.
-It was not mentioned in Posidippus's version of the trial in his comedy Ephesian Woman, quoted by Athenaeus.
-Ephesian Woman was produced c.
+It was not mentioned in Posidippus's version of the trial in his comedy The Ephesian Woman, quoted by Athenaeus.
+The Ephesian Woman was produced c.
 290 BC, and the story of Phryne baring her breasts therefore probably postdates this.
 In Posidippus's version, Phryne personally pleaded with each of the jurors at her trial for them to save her life, and it was this which secured her acquittal.
 The story of Phryne baring her breasts may have been invented by the Hellenistic biographer Idomeneus of Lampsacus, (Note: c.
 350–270 BC) who wrote a treatise on Athenian demagogues.
 Though all of the ancient accounts assume that Phryne was on trial for her life, asebeia was not necessarily punished by death; it was an agōn timētos, in which the jury would decide on the punishment if the accused was convicted.
 (Note: The apparent contradiction between the assumption that Phryne was on trial for her life and the fact that the punishment for asebeia was not fixed has caused David Phillips to suggest that she was in fact tried under a different procedure, called eisangelia.)

-Phryne's trial is, along with those of Ninos and Theoris of Lemnos, one of three known from the fourth century in which a metic woman was accused of a religious crime.
-Due to her wealth and connections, hers was the only one in which the accused was acquitted.
+Phryne's trial is, along with those of Ninos and Theoris of Lemnos, one of three known from the fourth century in which a metic (a free, non-Athenian resident of Athens) woman was accused of a religious crime.
+Hers was the only one in which the accused was acquitted – Rebecca Futo Kennedy argues that this was due to Phryne's greater wealth and connections to influential men.
 A Hellenistic biographer, Hermippus of Smyrna, reports that after Phryne's acquittal, Euthias was so furious that he never spoke publicly again.
 Kapparis suggests that in fact he was disenfranchised, possibly because he failed to gain one fifth of the jurors' votes and was unable to pay the subsequent fine.
 The trial of Phryne also supposedly led to two new laws being passed governing courtroom behaviour: one forbade the accused being present while the jury considered their verdict; the other forbade lament in the courtroom.